 IDP Representative Forums were convened in Velddrif and Piketberg on 17 and 18 September 2015.
 The format of the IDP Representative Forum was changed with this review in order to maximise participation and ensure that the Municipality's contribution to the Joint Planning Process was as closely aligned to the Community's critical development needs as possible.
 Representatives from the District Municipality, Provincial Government Departments, Ward Committees, NGO's and Sector Representatives within the Community attended.
 The workshops aimed to reaffirm our critical development challenges and identify potential game changers and interventions.
-The theme during these sessions was "Active Citizenship as part of Bergrivier' drive to maximise public participation.
+The theme during these sessions was "Active Citizenship" as part of Bergrivier' drive to maximise public participation.

-A second IDP Representative Forum meeting will be held 25 and 26 April 2016 in Piketberg and Velddrif and the objective of this meeting is to provide the Forum with the opportunity to comment on the Draft IDP Revision, Budget and SDBIP and report back to them on the outcomes of the Joint Planning Initiative.
+A second IDP Representative Forum meeting were held 25 and 26 April 2016 in Piketberg and Velddrif and the objective of this meeting was to discuss the theme "Learning from the future" with Peter Willis as the facilitator.
+The main aim of the meetings was to discuss sustainable development in a world of depleting and scarce resources.